-I am Associate Head (Research & Innovation) of the School of Area Studies, History, Politics and Literature.
-In the School, my research and teaching focus on American literature, nineteenth-century poetry, and representations of masculinities.
+I am Reader in English and American Literature in the School of Area Studies, History, Politics and Literature.
+In the School, my research and teaching focus on American literature, early modern literature, and representations of masculinities.

 I am the author of Emily Dickinson’s Shakespeare (2006), the co-author of Victorian Celebrity Culture and Tennyson's Circle (2013), and the co-editor of six journal special issues, including two on nineteenth-century transatlantic celebrity culture.